-Ann Williams is currently serving her fourth term as State Representative of the 11th District on Chicago’s North Side.
+Ann Williams is currently serving her eighth term as State Representative of the 11th District on Chicago’s North Side.
 The district includes the Chicago neighborhoods of West Lakeview, Roscoe Village and Northcenter, as well as parts of Lincoln Park, Lincoln Square and Ravenswood.

 Ann’s priorities include supporting our neighborhood schools, protecting critical human services, and restoring fiscal stability to Illinois.
 She is a strong and unwavering advocate of reproductive rights, and was a leader in bringing marriage equality to Illinois.
 She remains committed to ensuring equality for all Illinois families.
 Ann has sponsored and supported numerous legislative initiatives pertaining to privacy rights and data privacy.